 Now that I’ve convinced you of why you should eat Brussels sprouts, let’s talk about how to make them so that even the most skeptical might actually try them (and like them!).

-Orange Balsamic Glazed Brussel Sprouts
+Orange Balsamic Glazed Brussels Sprouts

 Next, let’s make the glaze!
-If you sautéed the Brussel sprouts, take them out of the pan and add a minced shallot and ½ cup fresh squeeze orange juice.
+If you sautéed the Brussels sprouts, take them out of the pan and add a minced shallot and ½ cup fresh squeeze orange juice.
 Simmer on medium heat until the orange juice is reduced by half and thickened up.
 Add 2 Tablespoons balsamic vinegar and mix to combine.

-Add back in the Brussel sprouts and toss to coat.
+Add back in the Brussels sprouts and toss to coat.
 Spoon into your serving bowl and toss with 1 cup of toasted, chopped pecans and ½ cup of pomegranate seeds.
 Garnish with a little orange zest for a pop of color and brightness in flavor!Print

 - In the same skillet, add the shallot and orange juice.
 Simmer on medium heat until the orange juice is reduced by half and thickened up.
 Add the balsamic vinegar and stir to combine.